 Store controlled drugs awaiting disposal in the drug lockbox.
 You must include them in your inventory reports and count them towards your total inventory on hand while they remain in your possession.

 Some expired medical materials may be used for terminal studies if they will not affect the health and well-being of the animal or jeopardize the scientific integrity of the experiment.
 These materials must be stored away from non-expired materials and labeled appropriately.

 Expired anesthesia, analgesia, euthanasia, or emergency drugs may never be used in any vertebrate animal.

 Donating Expired Materials

 Some expired medical materials may be able to be donated and used for non-research purposes.
-Organizations that may accept these materials include but are not limited to Resource Reallocation for the Advancement of Accessible Care and WisCARES.
-If you choose to consider donating your materials, it is strongly recommended that you thoroughly research each organization before donating.
-Contact the organizations directly for specific details about what they will and will not accept as donations.
+WisCARES is one organization that may accept these materials.
+Thoroughly research an organization before donating to it by contacting it directly for specific details about it will accept.
 RARC will not accept items for donation.